 Current Studies

-Examining caregivers’ interactions with a digital child: How does infant behavior affect caregiver responsiveness?
+Examining caregivers’ interactions with a digital child - ELLA

-We are seeking parents of 1 to 3 years-old children to participate in this ground-breaking research.
+We are seeking parents of children aged 1 to 3 years to participate in this ground-breaking research.
 Sign up now to be a part of this exciting study, funded by the Royal Society of New Zealand’s Marsden Fund.

 School of Psychology